Optimisation of time-ordered processes in the finite and asymptotic regime: Sequential models and their optimization

 The three problems described above are -- even though from a physical point of view rather different -- structurally very similar.
 Indeed, they are all examples of the type of problem that we introduce more abstractly in the following.
-Consider a scenario where the state of a dynamical system is fully described at time-step $k$ by a variable $s_k\in S_k$.
-Between time-steps $k$ and $k+1$, the system transitions from $s_k$ to another state $s_{k+1}$ depending on $s_k$, a number of uncontrolled variables $h_k\in H_k$ and a number of unknown evolution parameters $\lambda\in \Lambda$.
+Consider a scenario in which the state of a dynamical system is fully described at time step $k$ by a variable $s_k\in S_k$.
+Between time steps $k$ and $k+1$, the system transitions from $s_k$ to another state $s_{k+1}$ depending on $s_k$, a number of uncontrolled variables $h_k\in H_k$ and a number of unknown evolution parameters $\lambda\in \Lambda$.
 The equation of motion that describes this transition is

 where $S_k$, $H_k \ \forall k $ and $\Lambda$ are sets of parameter values.